One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Introduction

 \item \textbf{Empirical Identification of Side Effects}: We conduct extensive empirical evaluations on 14 defense-deployed LLMs, covering 12 representative defense strategies, and reveal several alarming unintended interactions.

-\item \textbf{Mechanistic Understanding}: We provide neuron-level evidence that conflict-entangled neurons, which are sensitive to multiple risks in opposing directions, serve as the internal origin of cross-risk interactions, offering new insights into the mechanistic basis of unintended behaviors in LLM defenses. \end{itemize}
+\item \textbf{Mechanistic Understanding}: We provide neuron-level evidence that conflict-entangled neurons, which are sensitive to multiple risks in opposing directions, serve as the internal origin of cross-risk interactions, offering new insights into the mechanistic basis of unintended behaviors in LLMs. \end{itemize}